Issue Areas

 Transparent Ownership

-SEC-registered Transfer Agents would maintain ownership records using blockchain technology.
+SEC-registered Transfer Agents would maintain ownership records using blockchain technology

 Instantaneous Settlement

-Why it Matters
+Why this Matters for Everyone

 Why this Matters